 Common Pests and Other Problems for Impatiens

 Unfortunately, any gardener may find these plants hosting spider mites and aphids.
-Although you may not see the insects themselves, spider mites leave behind a weblike substance that you'll notice on your plants.
+Although you may not see the pests themselves, spider mites leave behind a weblike substance that you'll notice on your plants.
 Appearing as small greenish-yellow dots, aphids are visible on plants and leave behind sticky leaves.
-A blast of water from your hose will scatter both aphids and spider mites, but you can also treat your plant with an insecticidal soap if you like.
+A blast of water from your hose will scatter both aphids and spider mites.
+Avoid using insecticidal soap, which can damage impatiens.

 Whiteflies aren't truly flies, but they do look like tiny white flies when they're crawling around on your impatiens.
 They often gather on the underside of leaves, and like aphids, they leave behind a sticky residue.

-Because they don't do well in cold weather, whiteflies are typically a problem only for gardeners in zones 7 and above.
+Because they don't do well in cold weather, whiteflies are typically a problem only for gardeners in zones 7 and warmer.
 They can, however, overwinter in greenhouses further north.
-Fortunately, like aphids and spider mites, whiteflies are easily knocked from plants with water and cured with insecticidal soap.
+Fortunately, like aphids and spider mites, whiteflies are easily knocked from plants with water.